misterdanb/Espanol/README.md

 ## Features
 * Reestablishes all lost connections
-* Automatically subscribes topice again when the broker has died for example
+* Automatically subscribes topic again when the broker has died for example

 ## Example